Thoughts

 Technology and Innovation

 "What did you ship this week?" is acceptable for a team.
-But individuals can be bolder and ask themselves, "What did I ship today?"
+But individuals move faster and can ask themselves, "What did I ship today?"

 Unless content requires it, complicated visual effects and editing signal shallowness.